 We've already answered the question of whether or not Olaplex works: It does.
 But exactly how does Olaplex work?
 To find out the science, we got in touch with three experts who know it best: a top colorist, a hair extensions artist, and an educator from the brand.
 Keep reading to learn how Olaplex really works!

-First thing's first: Olaplex is three-step hair treatment that repairs hair damage while also preventing against future damage.
-The first two steps take place in-salon, whereas the third step is used at home to bolster and extend hair quality.
+First thing's first: Olaplex is multi-step hair treatment that repairs hair damage while also preventing against future damage.
+The first two steps take place in-salon, whereas the third step and beyond is used at home to bolster and extend hair quality.

 What makes the Olaplex system so universally beloved is that it works with all hair types and textures.
 As Martine Robertson, director of education at Olaplex puts it, "Olaplex is for everyone, literally.
 All hair goes through stress that can lead to breakage.
 Imagine that Olaplex is like a gym routine for your hair—the more you use it the stronger, healthier, and shinier it will be."
 Natural, colored, fine, full—even extensions—all hair types benefit from the treatment.